On Sandon-type metrics for contactomorphism groups: Obstructions

 \begin{defin} Let $G$ be a group, and let $H \subset G$ be a subgroup.
 We say that an element $g \in G$ \emph{$m$-displaces} $H$ if the subgroups pairwise commute. \end{defin}

 The geometric meaning of $m$-displacement in our context is as follows.
-Let $U \sub S^{2n+1}$ be an open subset.
-We say that a contactomorphism $\phi\in \cG$ $m$-displaces $U$ if the subsets
+Let $U \sub V$ be an open subset.
+We say that a contactomorphism $\phi\in \cG(V)$ $m$-displaces $U$ if the subsets

 are pairwise disjoint.
-If this holds then $\phi$ $m$-displaces the subgroup $\cG(U)$ of $\cG$.
-Similarly, if $\wtil{\phi} = \{\phi_t\} \in \tcG$ is a path such that $\phi_1$ $m$-displaces $U$ then $\wtil{\phi}$ $m$-displaces the subgroup $\tcG(U,S^{2n+1})$ of $\tcG(S^{2n+1})$.
+If this holds then $\phi$ $m$-displaces the subgroup $\cG(U)$ of $\cG(V)$.
+Similarly, if $\wtil{\phi} = \{\phi_t\} \in \tcG$ is a path such that $\phi_1$ $m$-displaces $U$ then $\wtil{\phi}$ $m$-displaces the subgroup $\tcG(U,V)$ of $\tcG(V)$.

 Returning to the general algebraic setting, given a subgroup $H \subset G$ and an element $h$ in the commutator subgroup $[H, H]$, we denote by $cl_H(h)$ the commutator length of $h$, which is the minimal number of commutators needed to represent $h$ as a product of commutators.
-We shall need the following result (see \cite{BIP}, Theorem 2.2).
-Suppose that $\nu$ is a conjugation-invariant norm on a group $G$.
+We will need the following result (see \cite{BIP}, Theorem 2.2).
+Suppose that $\mu$ is a conjugation-invariant norm on a group $G$.
 Let $H \subset G$ be a subgroup such that there exists $g \in G$ which $m$-displaces $H$.
 Then for any $h \in [H, H]$ with $cl_H(h) = m$ one has

+Finally, we will use the following result of Tsuboi \cite{Tsuboi} dealing with contactomorphisms of finite smoothness.
+Let $W$ be a connected contact manifold of dimension $2n+1$.
+For $1\leq r < \infty$, denote by $\cG^r(W)$ the identity component of the group of compactly supported $C^r$-contactomorphisms of $W$, and by $\tcG^r(W)$ its universal cover.
+Moreover, for an open subset $X\subset W$, denote by $\tcG^r(X,W)$ the subgroup of $\tcG^r(W)$ containing those contact isotopies which are supported in $X$.

-Finally, we will use the following result of Rybicki \cite{Ryb}.
-Let $W$ be any contact manifold of dimension $\geq 3$.
-Then the groups $\cG_c(W)$ and $\tcG_c(W)$ are perfect, i.e. equal to their commutator subgroups.
-In particular if $X \subset V$ is an open subset, $\cG_c(X)$ and $\tcG_c(X,V)$ are perfect.
-The latter group is perfect since it is an epimorphic image of a perfect group (see \eqref{eq-chi} above).
+Tsuboi's theorem states that for $r\leq n+3/2$, the groups $\cG^r(W)$ and $\tcG^r(W)$ are perfect, i.e. equal to their commutator subgroups.
+In particular if $X \subset W$ is a connected open subset, the groups $\cG^r(X)$ and $\tcG^r(X,W)$ are perfect.
+The latter group is perfect since it is an epimorphic image of the perfect group $\tcG^r(X)$ (similarly to \eqref{eq-chi} above).